thephpleague/csv/instantiation.md

 ### createFromFileObject(SplFileObject $obj)

-If you have a `SplFileObject` and you want to directly work with it you should use the named constructor `createFromFileObject`.
-This method accepts only one single parameter the `SplFileObject` object.
+If you have a `SplFileObject` and you want to directly work with it you should use the `createFromFileObject` named constructor.
+This method accepts only one single parameter, a `SplFileObject` object.

 ~~~php
 use League\Csv\Reader;